How Much to Plaster a Room?

 Get a Quote

-What Does Plastering and Skimming Entail?
+What Does Plastering and Skimming Involve?

-To help you understand, the process of professional plastering, here's an outline of the process:
+To help you understand the process of professional plastering, here's an outline of the process:

 Preparation

-Before plastering, a professional will lay down dustsheets to protect flooring and any furnishings.
+Before plastering, a professional will lay down dustsheets to protect the flooring and any furnishings.
 At this point, they may even remove furniture to prevent damage.

 They will then remove any dust or debris on the area that needs to be plastered and may also repair any holes or cracks they find.